Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 In 1857, the obverse of the Sydney Mint coins was amended by British engraver L. C. Wyon to incorporate a more Australian flavour into the design, Queen Victoria sporting a sprig of Australia’s native plant, the banksia, in her hair.

 The first design used in 1855 and 1856 is referred to as the Type I design, the amended, second design the Type II.
 The styles, Type I and Type II, are collectively referred to as the ‘Sydney Mint’ design and lasted until 1870.
-Major revisions occurred in 1871 to both the obverse and the reverse to eradicate the Australian flavour from our gold coinage.
-The words Sydney Mint were eliminated, replaced by a discrete 'S' for Sydney mint mark.
+Major revisions occurred in 1871 to both the obverse and the reverse to eliminate the Australian style from our gold coinage.
+The words Sydney Mint were removed, replaced by a discrete 'S' for Sydney mint mark.
 The word 'Australia' was also eliminated.
-And the portrait was replaced with a neo-classical style popular in Britain, the monarch featuring two bands of ribbons in her hair instead of the banksia
+And the portrait was replaced with a neo-classical style popular in Britain, the monarch featuring two bands of ribbons in her hair instead of the banksia.

-In 1853, the Royal Mint London tested the dies, and recorded the designs for posterity, by striking frosted proofs of the proposed sovereign and half sovereign coinage.
+In 1853, the Royal Mint London tested the dies, and recorded the designs for posterity, striking frosted proofs of the proposed sovereign and half sovereign coinage.
 They are 'Coins of Record' in the truest sense.
 We know that four pairs were produced.
 And they are all accounted for.
-(John Sharples reported the existence of a single 1853 Proof Sovereign in private hands.)
+(John Sharples reported the existence of a single 1853 Proof Sovereign in private hands in the 1990s.)

-Of the four, the Royal Mint Collection holds two 1853 proof pairs.
+Of the four 1853 proof pairs, the Royal Mint Collection holds two.
 The British Museum holds another pair, acquired from the Royal Mint in 1854.
 The fourth pair was first offered in 1981 by Spink Auctions Australia, eventually finding its way into the Quartermaster Collection, in 1992.
 The last recorded sale of the 1853 proofs was in New York in January 2026, St James Auctions (Lot 110).
 The pair is currently held in the US, an estimate on value in excess of $750,000.

 Proofs were also struck at the Royal Mint London in 1855, 1856, 1857, 1866 and 1870.
 The close connection between the mint in London and leading British collectors has meant that many, if not most of the proofs, made their way into private hands.